draios/onprem-install-docs/5.0.0/README.md

 In cases where dynamic storage is not available, you can use static storage for the Sysdig stateful sets.
 In this case, you would use:

--   `storageclassProvisioner`: Enter `hostpath`, then define the nodes for the four main Sysdig components: ElasticSearch, Cassandra, MySQL, and Postgres.storageclassProvisioner
+-   `storageclassProvisioner`: Enter `hostpath`, then define the nodes for the main Sysdig components: ElasticSearch, Cassandra, and Postgres.storageclassProvisioner

 -   See [Advanced Configurations](advanced.md#use-hostpath-for-static-storage-of-sysdig-components) for details.